DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 Follow these guidelines to keep your test structure manageable and "clean":

-* Use a page model to store Selectors and compound actions that are used across your app often.
+* Use a page model to store Selectors and compound actions that are often used across your app.
 For instance, a page model function can contain all steps that are necessary to perform an action.

 * Put all the page model files into one directory.
 If your application is divided logically into components or subsystems, split up the associated page model objects into separate files.